 Starting point: What does it mean to be healthy?

 When you think of being healthy, chances are you tend to focus on your physical health.
 You might think about the last time you got sick or maybe about your workout routine.
 Total Force Fitness suggests you reconsider what it means to be healthy.
 Beyond just physical fitness, Total Force Fitness encourages you to focus on your whole self and those life domains that are key to holistic military wellness.
-Your total fitness includes 8 domains: your social, physical, environmental, medical and dental, ideological and spiritual, nutritional, psychological, and financial health.
+Your total fitness includes 8 domains: your social, physical, environmental, medical and dental, spiritual, nutritional, psychological, and financial health.

 Physical health and good nutrition can keep you mission-ready, but you still need a social support network, mental health resources, and spirituality that you can tap into for mental resilience.
 Your surroundings are also important—whether you’re training in heat or humidity or deployed in an extreme environment.
 When it comes to your medical and dental health, it’s essential to focus on prevention of and recovery from disease and physical defects to sustain readiness.
 It’s important to be fit in all elements.
 Your participation in your own fitness contributes to—and helps achieve—Total Force Fitness.
 Embodying the Total Force Fitness framework means paying attention to all of these domains in your quest for peak performance, readiness, and military fitness.